ekawardhani/TangoGame/README.md

-# Tango Challenge
+# Tango Card Game

-Tango Challenge is a Japanese vocabulary game controlled by stretching poses.
+Tango Card Game is a Japanese vocabulary game controlled by stretching poses.
 The game uses Cloudflare Workers AI to generate vocabulary questions and answer choices:
 - Llama 3.3 70B Instruct for vocabulary questions and answer choices
 - FLUX.1 Schnell for card image generation